 Optional Practical Training is available in the following cases:

-Students should think carefully about utilizing practical training based on options A or B because it affects the amount of time you are able to use OPT after graduation.
+Students should think carefully about utilizing Pre-completion OPT because it affects the amount of OPT available after graduation.
 Please consult with an international student adviser for further information.

-Students applying based on option C above can submit their applications for OPT to USCIS up to 90 days before the expected program completion date.
+Students applying for Post-Completion OPT can submit their applications for OPT to USCIS up to 90 days before the expected program completion date.
 Applications must be received by USCIS no later than 60 days after the program end date on the I-20.
+All Post-Completion OPT must be completed within 14 months of the student's Program End Date on his/her I-20.

 Part #1: Bring documents to IPO: